MWIA has adopted a process for all interested in requesting the association's support in their improvement projects.

 The original proposal was presented by Blue Ocean at a community meeting and fully discussed on 3/2 at the Mt.
 Washington School Lower Building (the one on Smith Ave) in the gym.

 There was another open community meeting on Wednesday, April 19th.
 The MWIA Board voted to support the proposal with the condition of a signed restricted covenant that includes what was in the proposal along with prohibiting medical office uses of any kind, as agreed upon at the meeting.

-As of June 2018, Blue Ocean is selling 1700 South Road.
-The current interested buyer is Warschawski which intends to maintain the exterior structure in a more traditional fashion than Blue Ocean was.
-The current plan is for the stain glass windows to be removed and sent to a new church in Nicaragua.
+In the summer of 2018, Blue Ocean sold 1700 South Road.
+The buyer was Warschawski which is renovating the interior and intends to keep the exterior structure in a more traditional fashion than Blue Ocean was intending to do so.
+The last publicly stated plan for the stain glass windows was that they would be removed and sent to a new church in Nicaragua.